obiwanjacobi/Zsharp/docs/expressions/assignment.md

 ## Conditional Assignment

 Instead of an `if` statement, use the `??=` operator for use with optional values.

+The `??=` operator only assigns the value to the left operand if it does not already have a value.

 ```csharp
 a: U8?